Concrete slabs & Flatwork

 Concrete flatwork is just concrete work that is flat – perhaps more commonly termed cement pads and concrete slabs.
 CementWright offers all forms of flatwork, including:

 Finishing treatments can range from broomed to coloured, stamped, exposed aggregate, or more exotic decorative options.
 CementWright has options for frost resistant and frost proof slabs with extended durability, and our entry level concrete work has options for long extended warranties.
 We offer sealed relief cuts and expansion joints against buildings.
 Rebar is epoxied into adjacent concrete to limit movement for maximum durability.
 We can offer decorative options for all our flatwork that will elevate your project from the common to the sublime.
 Our base level flatwork typically has 100% more gravel, 50% more rebar, and 25% more concrete than that from most of our competitors.
-It uses more material, so it costs a bit more, but lasts accordingly; we believe CementWright is rare in the variety, durability and craftsmanship we offer.
+It uses more material, so it costs a bit more, but lasts accordingly; we believe CementWright is rare in the craftsmanship and knowledge we offer.
+Concrete either lasts, or it doesn’t.
+Do it once.

 All portions must be done well for a concrete slab to last.